SJTU-IPADS/SQLDriller/README.md

 ### 1. Environment Setup
  - Ubuntu 20.04 is preferred, other Linux OS is also feasible.
  - Anaconda, Python 3.10 (> 3.9 is feasible)
- - Docker (to run VeriEQL for SQL counterexample generation)
+ - Docker, Docker Compose (to run VeriEQL for SQL counterexample generation)
  - Java JDK 17, Gradle 7.3.3 (optional, to run SQLSolver for SQL equivalence)

 Then, run the following commands to set up: